bright/new-www/src/pages/blog/2020-09-15-develop-your-own-cryptocurrency-with-substrate-2.md

 * `get(fn balance_of)` - this is a getter function you, as a **developer**, can use inside this module.
 You can now access the value in two ways: the default one `<BalanceOf<T>>::get(accountId)` and with the getter function `Self::balance_of(accountId)`.
 * `map hasher(blake2_128_concat) T::AccountId => u64` - a storage item can be a simple value or some more complex structure like for example a map.
 We can also assign some initial value as in the `TotalSupply` item definition: `u64 = 0`.

-With the declared storage items we will be able to query the module for the total supply of the token (`TotalSupply`), a balance of any account (`BalanceOf`) and allowance of a pair of accounts (`Allowance`).
+With the declared storage items we will be able to query the module for the total supply of the token (`TotalSupply`), a balance of any account (`BalanceOf`), and allowance of a pair of accounts (`Allowance`).
 The `Init` item will tell us if the token is already initialized.

 You can already play with your pallet with [Polkadot JS Apps](https://polkadot.js.org/apps).
 Go to the *Developer* -> *Chain State* page, *Storage* tab.
 Select `erc20` pallet in the left dropdown.
 In the right dropdown, you can now see the getter functions.
 As we have not initialized the token yet, you will get `false` as a result of `init()` and zeros for the other functions.